PEOPLE

 Kira studied sediment dynamics in the upper West Elk Creek, where she gathered field data on sediment size distribution and tested mathematical mixing models against field evidence.

 Sam Bower – CC’21 (Geology).
-Now at West Virginia University, working with Dr Shobe for a MS
+MS at West Virginia University with Dr Shobe, currently Geospatial Coordinator at AtmoFacts

-Sam is investigating landscape response to landslides; if a landslide falls into a river, what determines how the river responds?
+Sam investigated landscape response to landslides; if a landslide falls into a river, what determines how the river responds?
 Does it break through, go around, or permanently dam?
-For this work, Sam is using a numerical model with a field site in the West Elk Wilderness, CO as an end-member for a landslide that forced the river to move the valley over.
+For this work, Sam used a numerical model with a field site in the West Elk Wilderness, CO as an end-member for a landslide that forced the river to move the valley over.

 Peyton Colee – CC’21 (Geology).

 Landslides, while a hazard to humans, can also bring sediment into rivers and nourish habitat.
-Peyton is examining how numerous landslides in central Washington state contributed to the formation of salmon habitat.
-She is creating the first digital, detailed map of the landslides using GIS, and will be constructing a landslide timeline using surface roughness and radiocarbon dating.
+Peyton examined how numerous landslides in central Washington state contributed to the formation of salmon habitat.
+She created the first digital, detailed map of the landslides using GIS, and made a landslide timeline using surface roughness and radiocarbon dating.
+Her published paper can be found here: https://esurf.copernicus.org/articles/10/761/2022/esurf-10-761-2022.html

 Nerissa Barling – CC’21 (Geology), co-advised with Dr Eric Bilderback, NPS.
-Now at UC Santa Cruz, working with Dr Zimmer on an MS
+Now a PhD student at UC Santa Cruz, working with Dr Zimmer

 Nerissa is working on understanding the geologic hazards around Kilauea after the 2018 eruption – and now the ongoing period of activity!
 Using displacement-meters she installed during summer 2020, Nerissa is analyzing how the surface displacement – indicative of landsliding and rock failure – is tied to temperature variation, wind speeds, and tilt from volcanic activity.